jia-xinyu/jia-xinyu.github.io/_projects/2_project.md

     Gspeed 2016 and its customized trailer.
 </div>

-In addition to gaining more expertise, I also learned how to manage a group of R&D staff this year.
+In addition to gaining more expertise, I also learned how to manage a group of R&D staff (**9 people**) this year.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">